 Resolution is determined by the amount of pixels within an LED display and choosing the required resolution often depends on what content is going to be shown as well as the size of the display.
 For instance, if you are installing an LED screen into a control room environment where intricate content will be shown then a high resolution will be needed but sometimes a low resolution is acceptable.
-An example of this could be roadside signs that will show traffic information such as stop signs or scoreboards at sports stadiums.
+An example of this could be LED signs that will show traffic information such as stop signs or scoreboards at sports stadiums.

 There is no denying the fact that LED display’s come in various sizes and shapes.
 Each size will have different resolution technology.
 People usually consider buying either a 720p ready HD screen or a 1080p full HD screen.

 When it comes to choosing a LED TV screen, people usually consider buying either a 720p ready HD screen or a 1080p full HD screen.
 However, as per the user experience, the latter would be better for an LED TV as it provides a detailed resolution and also enhances the picture quality.
 Buying 720-pixel size would be futile if you are considering a high definition screen panel, lit by numerous small LEDs.

 Technical LED Specifications